Top-Rated Foreign Bribery and FCPA Whistleblower Attorneys

-Under the Dodd-Frank Act, whistleblowers may receive a reward for reporting a violation of the Foreign Corrupt Practices Act (“FCPA”) to the SEC.
-According to SEC guidance, the FCPA prohibits the payment of bribes to foreign officials to assist in obtaining or retaining business.
+Under the Dodd-Frank Act’s SEC Whistleblower Program, whistleblowers may receive a reward for reporting a violation of the U.S. Foreign Corrupt Practices Act (“FCPA”) to the SEC.
+As detailed in the SEC’s Resource Guide, the FCPA prohibits the payment of bribes to foreign officials to assist in obtaining or retaining business.
 This anti-bribery provision broadly applies to:

 - U.S. persons;

 - U.S. and foreign public companies that are listed on the stock exchanges in the United States or that are required to file periodic reports with the SEC; and

 - certain foreign persons and companies that are acting while in U.S. territory.

 Courts have interpreted “foreign officials” under the FCPA broadly.
 For example, employees of State-owned or State-controlled entities are considered foreign officials under the FCPA.
 This may include a variety of company types, since the only requirement is that the entity is “controlled by the government of a foreign country that performs a function the controlling government treats as its own.”
 United States v.
 Esquenazi, 752 F.3d 912 (11th Cir.
 2014), cert. denied, 135 S. Ct.
 293 (2014).

 The FCPA also requires issuers to maintain adequate internal controls.
 These controls must provide reasonable assurance that transactions are executed and that assets are accessed and accounted for in accordance with management’s authorization.
 By maintaining these controls, companies are able to provide more-accurate books and records.
 Common violations of the FCPA internal-controls provision include:

 - fraudulently mischaracterizing bribes as normal business expenses;

 - overbilling with an understanding that some of the payment is a bribe; and